wp-plugins/magic-fields-2-toolkit/readme.txt

 == Changelog ==

+= 0.3 =
+* Added a search widget for Magic Fields.
+* Added an alternate textbox field that allows you to select previously entered data.

 = 0.2 =
 * Added an alternate related type field which uses multiple selection checkboxes instead of a single selection dropdown.